asiloisad/pulsar-linter-bundle/README.md

 # linter-bundle

 A unified linting package that combines linting infrastructure with an integrated UI.
+Fork of [linter](https://github.com/steelbrain/linter) and [linter-ui-default](https://github.com/steelbrain/linter-ui-default).

-- **Unified Package**: Combines linter core functionality with UI in a single package
+- **Unified Package**: Combines linter core functionality with UI in a single package.
-- **Status Bar Integration**: Shows error, warning, and info counts in the status bar
+- **Status Bar Integration**: Shows error, warning, and info counts in the status bar.
-- **Linter Panel**: Sortable table view of all linter messages with filtering
+- **Linter Panel**: Sortable table view of all linter messages with filtering.
-- **Inline Bubbles**: Hover-style message display at cursor position
+- **Inline Bubbles**: Hover-style message display at cursor position.
-- **Editor Highlighting**: Underline and highlight decorations for linted ranges
+- **Editor Highlighting**: Underline and highlight decorations for linted ranges.
-- **Multiple Sort Methods**: Sort by severity, position, or provider
+- **Multiple Sort Methods**: Sort by severity, position, or provider.
-- **Linter Management**: Enable/disable individual linter providers
+- **Linter Management**: Enable/disable individual linter providers.

 ## Installation